vic-ma/howtodismantle.github.io/_posts/2023-10-11-MS-Graph-Access-the-companys-room-calendars.md

 Here is an overview of the steps we will take to create this dashboard:

 1. **Create a variable for the active room.** This variable will let us keep track of the currently selected room.
-1. **Add an MS Graph data source to get a list of rooms.**
+1. **Add an MS Graph data source to get the list of rooms.**
 1. **Add an MS Graph data source to get the events of a room.**
-1. **Create the table control which displays the events of a room.**
+1. **Create a list control that lets the user select a room.**
-1. **Create the list control which displays all the rooms and lets the user switch between them.**
+1. **Create a table control that displays the events of the selected room.**
 1. **Add text control to display the current room.**

 To learn the basics of using the MS Graph API in Peakboard, see [this article]({% post_url 2023-06-09-MS-Graph-API-Understand-the-basis-and-get-started %}).